 OPTIONAL DENTAL INSURANCE - Optional dental covers restorative or corrective work such as fillings, crowns, etc. There is a $50 deductible per person with a maximum of $100 deductible per family.
 After the deductible, the benefits are paid at 80% (of maximum allowable cost) for essential services and 50% (of maximum allowable cost) for vital services.
 There is a limit to the benefits paid, which is $1,500 per person per calendar year.
 If an employee declines or withdraws from coverage, they will have to satisfy a three-year waiting period to re-enroll.
 Please see the plan booklet for complete eligibility and benefits.

 ● Preventive dental is required with the health plan.

 ● Orthodontia is NOT included in the dental plan.

 ● For more information regarding Dental benefits, please visit the A&I HRD website for access to a benefit plan booklet: http://ai-hrd.wyo.gov/egi/active-employees

 ● The Standard Company underwrites the group life insurance plan.
-It provides up to $50,000 basic plus $20,000 accidental death or dismemberment coverage, and $4,000 on spouse and each child covered.
+It provides up to $50,000 basic plus $20,000 accidental death or dismemberment coverage, and $4,000 for spouses and each child.
 In addition to the Standard Company insurance plan, the retirement system offers an optional group term life insurance plan, with up to $165,000 coverage, through Prudential.
 The premium for this plan is $16 per month.
 Open enrollment is from September 1 through November 30 each year.

 ● For further information regarding life insurance options, please visit: http://ai-hrd.wyo.gov/egi/active-employees